haridusministeerium/bctl/README.md

 ### Daemon

-As mentioned earlier, a daemon process needs to be started that keeps track of the displays.
+As mentioned earlier, a daemon process needs to be started that keeps track of the displays and processes client commands.
 Easiest way to do so would be utilizing your OS's process manager.
 An example of a systemd user service file (e.g.
 `~/.config/systemd/user/bctld.service`) would be:

 ```